Joxroxagain/adidas-bot/README.md

 **```windowHeight```** and **```windowWidth```**: Change these values to set the size (in pixels) of the browsers viewports.

 ## Features
+- [x] Auto-updating keeps you on the latest release
 - [x] Auto add to cart, via speified sizes or random sizes
 - [x] Auto checkout via credit card
 - [x] Stock monitoring